 - a) The administration and management of the Issuer shall be vested in a Board of Directors consisting of not less than four (4) and not more than seven (7) directors, all of which shall be individuals. - b) An election of Directors shall take place at every annual general meeting of the Company.
 All Directors, except a Managing Director, shall retire from office at least once every three (3) years.
 The Directors shall be elected on an individual basis by ordinary resolution of the Company in general meeting. - c) Directors shall hold office from the close of the general meeting at which they are appointed until the next following annual general meeting, but will be eligible for re-election.
-Any Directors howsoever appointed in the interim and whether to fill a casual vacancy, as an addition to the Board or otherwise, shall hold office only until the next following annual general meeting of the Company, but will be eligible for re-election. - d) The Company, may, by ordinary resolution, remove a director before the expiration of his term of office. - e) The maximum amount of aggregate emoluments of all Directors in any one financial year, as well as any increase of such emoluments, shall be determined pursuant to a passed by the Company at a general meeting for which notice of the proposed aggregate emoluments or any increase thereto has been duly given to Members. - f) A Director shall not be required to have a shareholding qualification and a Director who is not a Member shall be entitled to attend and speak at general meetings of the Company.
+Any Directors howsoever appointed in the interim and whether to fill a casual vacancy, as an addition to the Board or otherwise, shall hold office only until the next following annual general meeting of the Company, but will be eligible for re-election. - d) The Company, may, by ordinary resolution, remove a director before the expiration of his term of office. - e) The maximum amount of aggregate emoluments of all Directors in any one financial year, as well as any increase of such emoluments, shall be determined pursuant to a resolution passed by the Company at a general meeting for which notice of the proposed aggregate emoluments or any increase thereto has been duly given to Members. - f) A Director shall not be required to have a shareholding qualification and a Director who is not a Member shall be entitled to attend and speak at general meetings of the Company.

-11.6.3 Classes of Shares
+12.4.3 Classes of Shares

 The Ordinary Shares are the only class of shares of the Company in issue.
-See section 15.5 below for a description of the rights attaching to the Ordinary Shares.

-11.6.4 Variation of Rights
+12.4.4 Variation of Rights